St. Thomas's Church (Rateče)

 St. Thomas's Church in Rateče, Kranjska Gora, Slovenia, is one of the oldest churches in the upper Sava Valley, confirmed by written documents and excavations as well as the church's original furnishings.

 The oldest written document mentioning Rateče is the Vidimus (from Latin: "we saw") by the first Ljubljana Bishop Sigmund Lamberg, which is preserved today in the kapitelj archive of the Ljubljana archdiocesan archives.
 It is a parchment document created at the time of Bishop Lamberg's visit to Kranjska Gora and is dated January 28, 1467.
 The Vidimus is a transcript of three manuscripts from the year 1390 (dated May 30, November 12, and December 8) addressing a change in the parish to which the church in Rateče belonged.
 The church, which until that time had been an affiliate church of the parish of Maria Gail (Marija na Zilji) near Villach (Beljak) in Carinthia, was taken from that parish and transferred to the parish of Kranjska Gora in Carniola under a grant by the regent Count Frederick III of Ortenburg.
 On 8 December 1390, Jan Soběslav, the Patriarch of Aquileia confirmed this change.

-An even older but, unfortunately, undated document, is the so-called Rateče or Klagenfurt Manuscript, one of the oldest written documents in Slovene.
+An even older but undated document is the so-called Rateče or Klagenfurt Manuscript, one of the oldest written documents in Slovene.
 It contains the prayers Our father, Hail Mary and the Apostles' Creed.
 It is written on parchment paper with ornamented initial letters in red and blue.
 It was discovered in 1880 at Klagenfurt in Carinthia, where it is kept in the archives of the Carinthian Historical Society.
 On the basis of linguistic analysis and information taken from Bishop Lamberg's Vidimus, historian Ivan Grafenauer claims that the document was created around the year 1370.
 His determination is that it was written around that time; the words it contains, however, point to roots dating back to the 8th century.
 The document was bound into a mass book, used by the vicar from Maria Gail on his visits to Rateče.